rameshvoltella/AndroidEssentials/ContinuousIntegration/readme.md

 if the you complete this tutorial you have set your first jenkin continuous integration (CI) Sucessfully.(Cheers)

+##Travis

-//More document is comming please wait :)
+//Travis document is comming please wait :)